 Eric then began working on his first of two Masters degrees from the University of Iowa, ultimately earning Masters degrees in Secondary Education and Educational Administration.
 While a graduate student, Eric served on the Board of Directors for the Habitat for Humanity of the Quad Cities.
 After completing his first Master’s Degree, he began his education career in LeRoy, Minnesota.
 In addition to his teaching duties, Eric volunteered as an EMT for LeRoy Area Ambulance.

 Eric returned to the state of Iowa to begin work on his doctorate in Educational Policy and Leadership Studies, which he completed in May of 2016 at the University of Northern Iowa.
 While working on this degree, Eric worked as a Special Education teacher at Clear Creek Amana High School in Tiffin, IA for five years, before accepting his current position with the Cedar Rapids Community School District.
 Eric has been teaching Special Education and coaching at Thomas Jefferson High School for 14 years.
 Eric currently serves the City of Cedar Rapids as a patrol officer for the Cedar Rapids Police Department, a position he has had for two years.

 Eric is married to his wife, Amy, who works as an early learning paraeducator in the Cedar Rapids Community School District.
-They have three daughters, Grace (10), Caroline (6) and Ella (6) who attend elementary school in the Linn Mar Community School District, and four-year old twins, Caroline and Ella.
+They have three daughters, Grace (10), Caroline (6) and Ella (6) who attend elementary school in the Linn Mar School District.